Team Information

 Dearica Hamby

-Dearica Marie Hamby is an American basketball player who plays as a power forward for the Los Angeles Sparks in the WNBA.
+Dearica Hamby is an American power forward for the Los Angeles Sparks in the WNBA.
 Drafted sixth overall in 2015, Hamby initially played for the San Antonio Stars, later known as the Las Vegas Aces.
-Hamby was named the WNBA Sixth Woman of the Year consecutively in 2019 and 2020 while with the Aces.
-She won the WNBA Championship in 2022 for Aces.
-In 2023, Hamby was traded to the Los Angeles Sparks, where she has become the franchise's leading player, and in 2024 she averaged 18.3 points, 10.7 rebounds, 3.6 assists, and 1.5 steals per game.
+Hamby was named the WNBA Sixth Woman of the Year consecutively in 2019 and 2020.
+She won the WNBA Championship in 2022 with the Aces.
+In 2023, Hamby was traded to the Los Angeles Sparks, where she has become the franchise's leading player.
+In 2024, she averaged 18.3 points, 10.7 rebounds, 3.6 assists, and 1.5 steals per game, as per the WNBA official website.

 Cameron Brink

-Cameron Lee Brink is an American basketball player who plays centre for the Los Angeles Sparks, known for her exceptional rebounding and shooting skills.
-As a freshman at Stanford, she wins the national championship.
-In her sophomore year, she shared the Pac-12 Player of the Year title and led Stanford to the Final Four.
-In her junior year, Brink was named WBCA Defensive Player of the Year and set the record for most blocks in Stanford's history.
+Cameron Brink is an American basketball player who plays center for the Los Angeles Sparks, known for her exceptional rebounding and shooting skills.
+As a college freshman for the Stanford Cardinal, she won the national championship.
+In her sophomore year, she shared the Pac-12 Player of the Year honor and led the Cardinal to the NCAA Final Four.
+In her junior year, Brink was named the WBCA Defensive Player of the Year and set the record for most blocks in Stanford's history.
 During her senior season, she earned the Pac-12 Player of the Year award again.
-Brink has also won two gold medals with the USA at the youth level and led the national 3x3 team to victory at the 2023 FIBA 3x3 World Cup.
-Selected as the second pick in the 2024 WNBA draft by the Sparks, she has had an impressive debut season, averaging 7.5 points, 5.3 rebounds, 1.7 assists, 1.1 steals, and 2.3 blocks per game.
+Brink has also won two gold medals with the United States at the youth level and led the national team to victory at the 2023 FIBA 3x3 World Cup.
+Selected as the second pick in the 2024 WNBA draft by the Sparks, she had an impressive debut season, averaging 7.5 points, 5.3 rebounds, 1.7 assists, 1.1 steals, and 2.3 blocks per game, as per reports.

 Los Angeles Sparks Rivalries

 The Lynx-Sparks rivalry is a highly anticipated fixture in the WNBA, characterized by intense playoff matchups.
 They faced each other back-to-back in the 2016 and 2017 seasons.
-In 2016, the Sparks clinched the WNBA Finals in Game 5 with a 4-1 series lead, securing their first championship since 2002 and their third overall.
+In 2016, the Sparks clinched the WNBA Finals in Game 5 with a 4-1 series lead, securing its first championship since 2002 and its third overall.
 Candace Parker was honoured as the Finals MVP.
-However, the following year, they lost Game 5 of the finals, missing out on consecutive championships.
+However, the following year, it lost Game 5 of the finals, missing out on consecutive championships.

 Los Angeles Sparks WNBA Records and Stats